-Inside a Building
+Inside a building:

 - Cover your head and neck with your arms and hold on until the shaking stops.

-Stay away from windows, hanging objects or tall furniture that can topple over or fall off the wall.
+- Stay away from windows, hanging objects or tall furniture that can topple over or fall off the wall.

-Stay where you are until the shaking stops.
+- Stay where you are until the shaking stops.

-Move to a clear area away from trees, poles and buildings.
+- Move to a clear area away from trees, poles and buildings.

-Drop to your knees and get into a fetal position, close your eyes and cross your arms over the back of your neck for protection.
+- Drop to your knees and get into a fetal position, close your eyes and cross your arms over the back of your neck for protection.

-Evacuate the building, taking your keys, wallet, purse and emergency supplies.
+- Evacuate the building, taking your keys, wallet, purse and emergency supplies.

-Watch for people who are injured, trapped or need assistance.
+- Watch for people who are injured, trapped or need assistance.
 Provide assistance where possible.
 Do not move seriously injured persons and notify response workers to their location.

-Do not re-enter any building until declared safe by emergency authorities.
+- Do not re-enter any building until declared safe by emergency authorities.

 - Once the shaking has stopped, proceed with caution.
 Avoid bridges or ramps that might have been damaged by the quake.